trvon/pcap-to-mininet/README.md

 - Maps out both physical (MAC-level) and logical (IP-level) network topology
 - Infers subnet relationships and network hierarchy
 - Generates a ready-to-run Mininet simulation that preserves the essential characteristics of the original network
+- Creates visualizations of the detected network topology for better understanding

 This tool is particularly useful for network research, cybersecurity training, and test environment creation from real-world network captures.